What is a branded parasol?

 - Placing multiple parasols side-by-side

-- A more modern aesthetic
+- Creating a more modern look

-This is where many brands go wrong.Parasols are viewed from distance — often 10–20 metres away.
+Parasols are viewed from distance often 10–20 metres away.
 If your design isn’t optimised for that, you lose their biggest advantage.

 Think in terms of distance design.